tomloprod/ionic-push-php/README.md

     ]
 ], $decodeJson);

-// If response is not null —sometimes, on fast requests, response could be null.—, you can loop the notifications data: if($response !== null){
+// If response is not null —sometimes, on fast requests, response could be null—,
+// you can loop the notifications data: if($response !== null){
     foreach($response->data as $notification){
         // Show the message of each notification.